bigdata-i523/hid312/README.md

 ```
 paper1:
-   author: Neil
+   author:
-   -
-   - Fugang Wang
+   - Neil
    hid:
-   - 000
-   - 001
+   - 312
    title: This is my paper about xyz
+   abstract: >
-   abstract: This paper showcases this and that and the other
+       This paper showcases this and that and the other
    url: https://github.com/bigdata-i523/sample-hid000/paper1/paper1.pdf
    type: latex
    status: in progress